wilr/silverstripe-facebookconnect/README.md

 Update the database by running `/dev/build` to add the additional fields to the `Member` table.

+To allow the user to login to the application either do it via the javascript SDK or use the simple HTTP requests.

+#### Javascript SDK

 Include the `ConnectInit.ss` template in the `<body>` part of every site you wish to call a Facebook function.
 This includes the Facebook JavaScript SDK.